Co-Owner; Director of Field Hockey Program & Development

 Robin Meaney

 On the heels of her prolific coaching career at Hunterdon Central, Meaney was a co-founder and co-owner of New Heights Field Hockey Club.
-For more than a decade under her direction, New Heights consistently produced nationally-ranked club field hockey teams in the U-14, U-16, and U-19 categories.
+For more than a decade under her direction, New Heights consistently produced nationally-ranked club field hockey teams in the U-14, U-16, and U-19 levels.
 As director, she was responsible for overseeing day-to-day club operations, supervising a diverse coaching staff, tournament travel, securing training facilities, collegiate networking and public relations.

 Many of the club’s alumni played for top-notch universities, including Wake Forest, Dartmouth, Rutgers, UMass, Syracuse, Boston College, University of Maryland, Lafayette and more.
 Additionally, one of her players is a veteran of the US Women’s National Field Hockey Team.